jiangxxxue/PROD/README.md

 # Anonymous Paper Submission: Large Language Model Unlearning for Source Code

-This repository contains the code, data, and supplementary materials for the anonymous submission titled **Large Language Model Unlearning for Source Code**.
+This repository contains the code and data for the anonymous submission titled **Large Language Model Unlearning for Source Code**.

 ## Instructions for Reproducibility